 Sometimes other entity types can also be syndicated.
 Contact email@example.com to discuss an exception.

-The syndicate will invest on whatever terms you have already negotiated with your syndicate lead
+The syndicate will invest on the same terms you have already negotiated with your syndicate lead.

 You can communicate with investors in your syndicate once the deal is closed by clicking the "For Investors" tab on your startup profile and posting an update.
 You can add files, traction information and rich text.
 Investors in your syndicate will receive a notification when you post here.
 It's good form to post monthly updates and often useful ask backers (usually prominent angel investors and operators) to help out your company with recruiting or business development leads.